sunilabrahamindia/sunilabraham/sandbox/amaa.md

 robots: noindex
 ---

 This sandbox is a workspace to map and track the progress of the literary works of [Athanasius Mathen Abraham Ayrookuzhiel](/amaa/).
 The main portal may be seen [here](/amaa/portal/).
 This space lists works completed, articles created, and holds room for works yet to be undertaken.
+You may also see the collected works [Essays on Dalits, Religion and Liberation](/amaa/edrl/).

 ## Essays